-In the event that there are simultaneously listed urgent patients, the following rules will apply:
+If there are simultaneously listed urgent patients, the following rule will apply:

-- If a compatible donor becomes available in the home state as one of the urgently listed patient, the donor heart will be referred to the home state transplant unit in the first instance. - If a compatible donor becomes available outside the state of the urgently listed patients, the heart will be offered to the home state transplanting unit first and then the patient who was first listed as urgent (subject to the home state transplant unit(s) wavering the offer to the urgent listing(s)).
+• If a compatible donor becomes available outside the state of the urgently listed patients, the heart will be offered to the home state transplanting unit first and then to the patient who was first listed as urgent (subject to the home state transplant unit(s) wavering the offer to the urgent listing(s)).

-The operation of the urgent waiting list will be subject to annual audit and review by the Cardiac Advisory Committee of TSANZ.
+The operation of the urgent waiting list will be subject to annual audit and review by the Cardiac Transplant Advisory Committee (CTAC) of TSANZ.